Executive Summary

 The most pressing public policy issues facing college and university boards of trustees and foundation boards in 2023 and 2024, in the estimation of the Association of Governing Boards of Universities and Colleges and a higher education advisory panel, are the following:

 These issues are gaining strength in a tumultuous context that is very likely to continue over the next several years and beyond.
 Governing boards and institutional leaders will be called upon to make decisions at a time of acute economic uncertainties, divisive partisan politics, declining enrollment and diminished public confidence in higher education.
-The long-term effects of the COVID-19 pandemic will still ripple through the system as institutions hope for a return to normalcy, including a rebound from the widespread enrollment drops that began in 2019.
+As institutions return to normalcy, the long-term effects of the COVID-19 pandemic continue to ripple through the system, including a rebound from the widespread enrollment drops that began in 2019.
 But whether that hope will be fulfilled remains a question, as recent polls show growing public skepticism over whether expensive college degrees are worth the cost when it comes to outcomes in the job market.
-And inflation, fears of recession, and a standoff between Republicans and Democrats over raising the debt ceiling are adding significant economic uncertainty to the environment in which colleges and universities will have to recruit and educate students in the future.
+Inflation and fears of recession are adding significant economic uncertainty to the environment in which colleges and universities will have to recruit and educate students in the future.

 Meanwhile, the country’s political divide, manifested in Washington, D.C., and state capitals, has sparked controversies especially in the public sector over diversity, equity, and inclusion efforts and, in some states, what can be taught in classrooms about race and racism.
 The Supreme Court ruled against the use of race-based admissions policy in June 2023.
 A day later, it ruled that President Biden’s plan to wipe out $400 million in student debt could not move forward.